 Stanley’s best-known, as far as he’s known at all, for the definitive kiddie comic, Little Lulu, but he was extremely prolific even beyond that series.
 He wasn’t allowed to sign his work for most of his career, but fans have still been able to create a complete catalog of his work by identifying his unique style, his personal themes, and his idiosyncratic vocabulary of cartoon sound effects — “Baw!” for crying, “Choff, choff, choff” for eating, and “Yow!” as an all-purpose exclamation.
 Working for Dell Comics, he wrote the adventures of characters like Tom and Jerry, Woody Woodpecker, Raggedy Ann, Alvin and the Chipmunks, Krazy Kat, and Nancy and Sluggo (who, as you should know by now, is lit).
 But in 1961, Dell lost its partnership with Western Publishing, and with it, access to the license portfolio that provided them with most of their material.
 They had to come up with original series to keep afloat, and so they commissioned Stanley to launch his own.
 He gave them Thirteen Going on Eighteen and Around the Block with Dunc and Loo, as well as his one attempt at the soap opera genre with Linda Lark, Registered Nurse.
 These series would be joined in 1962 by the short-lived beatnik comedy Kookie, the one-shot Nellie the Nurse and a stretch into another unfamiliar genre with the horror one-shot Tales from the Tomb and the inaugural issue of Ghost Stories.
 (Despite Stanley’s efforts, Dell eventually went under.
 That’s bad news for them, but good news for you since these comics are all in the public domain and available to read for free at the links above.
 Or, if you want something a little more tangible, Drawn and Quarterly has released an excellent hardback collection of Thirteen Going on Eighteen.)
 Altogether, that’s nearly 700 pages of comics, all wildly different, but each showing the unique spark of an overlooked genius.

 That 700-page count looks even more impressive when you know how he wrote them.
-Even though Thirteen’s the only he pencilled and inked himself, Stanley wrote his scripts as detailed “storyboards,” making him the de facto artist behind all these comics.
+Even though Thirteen’s the only one he pencilled and inked himself, Stanley wrote his scripts as detailed “storyboards,” making him the de facto artist behind all these comics.

 Even among his humor series this year, Stanley was working across a wide range of topics, with characters from early childhood (the “Petey” backup feature in Dunc and Loo and the “Judy Junior” backups in Thirteen) through tweenhood (Thirteen) and teenhood (Dunc and Loo) to adulthood (Nellie and Kookie).
 Even working anonymously, there’s a variety of personal touches that tie all his work together.
 The most notable is his comic sense.
 Stanley was an absolute master of the opposite extremes of manic slapstick,